aparnakarri/banking_products/README.md

 ```
 #### Analysis
-Data has no missing values so we will examine content as based on the infromation it seems like empty values have been substituted
+Data has no missing values so we will examine content as based on the information it seems like empty values have been substituted
 #### Data Distributions
 <a href="./analysis_results/module_17_01.step03.data_understanding.categorical.data.distribution.png" target="_blank"><img src="./analysis_results/module_17_01.step03.data_understanding.categorical.data.distribution.png"/></a>